stratty7/Oooze-Compounding-Crypto-Clone/README.md

-# Oooze App - A Clone of the popular Grinch Bucks or Fish Farm Site
+# Oooze App - A Clone of the popular Grinch Bucks, Fish Farm Site or Baked Beans

 Saw a few of these sites had gotten big in crypto over the course of 2022, and wanted to see how they worked.
 Judging from the contracts, don't use them.